mbm1972/lda_topic_model_pfp/README.md

 Interestingly, the overall performance of the 12-topic model vs. several of the others was not that different.
 The 18-topic model, for example, also performed defensibly well, with the added potential bonus of more granular topic clusters (though not as cleanly separated, which could make classification modeling challenging, were that a next step in the client's business needs, which in this case, it was not).

+Please refer to the presentation included in the repo for more detail.

 ## 5.0 Summary of next steps
 - Cluster topics in client’s content modules
     - Compare topics across the two corpora